pam-exchange/PAM-RDP-Heartbeat/README.md

 uses UPX for compressions, but you can easily do without.
 Just remove the /compress parameter.

 ## Log files
-pam-rdp-heartbeat will create a log file in the users %TEMP% folder.
+`pam-rdp-heartbeat` program will create a log file in the users %TEMP% folder.
 If the size of the log file is larger than 5 MB, it will be rolled to pam-rdp-heartbeat.log.1.
 An existing pam-rdp-heartbeat.log.1 file will be rolled to pam-rdp-heartbeat.log.2, etc. Last log file kept is pam-rdp-heartbeat.log.5.